 You've raised a lot of money for a lot of candidates over the years.

-What is your reaction on that story?
+What is your reaction to that story?

-You know, this is very surprising, and as a national fundraiser, it's alarming the fact that any donor would, you know, if they don't like the nominee, would go so far as to fund the opponent with a platform that they seriously do not agree with.
+And as a national fundraiser, it's alarming the fact that any donor would, you know, if they don't like the nominee, would go so far as to fund the opponent with a platform that they seriously do not agree with.

 They are actually putting hard-earned cash.

-And Sean, one of the things I wanted to bring up was the fact that the RNC, you know, once Donald Trump is going to be the nominee, let's say.
+And, Sean, one of the things I wanted to bring up was the fact that the RNC, you know, once Donald Trump is going to be the nominee, let's say, the RNC has got to put a lot of money, money that's given by establishment donors.

 Yeah.

-Well I just don't understand.
+Well, I just don't understand.

 Well, okay, Hillary's not going to give you a wall.